 Learning Tools Interoperability

-Blackboard will continue to provide Learning Tools Interoperability (LTI), the ability to provide access to third-party learning tools.
+Blackboard will continue to provide The Promise of Learning Data Interoperability (LTI), the ability to provide access to third-party learning tools.

 Naveen also showed off the Blackboard Collaborate tool.
 It allows for web-conferencing from within Blackboard.
 At this time, I am not sure if this is an additional purchase or not.